-An Online Degree has Some Advantages
+An Online Law Degree Has Some Advantages

 But Lots of Drawbacks

-- West Virginia; and
+- West Virginia

 Whether to pursue a law degree online is just the first in a long series of decisions on your journey to becoming a lawyer.
 Be sure to visit FindLaw's Law Students resources for discussions of the law school admissions process, study tips, career advice, and much more.